 Our current PhD students

 We're proud of the research carried out by our PhD students.
-There are currently around 15 PhD students in Classics and Ancient History, many of whom maintain an online personal profile detailing their research activities.
+There are currently around 15 PhD students in the Department, many of whom maintain an online personal profile detailing their research activities.
 Follow the links below to find out more about them and their research projects.

 |Student||Research title||Lead supervisor|

 |Andrea Argenti||Aristotle's Metaphysics Z from the Standpoint of his Theory of Definition||Dr Gabriele Galluzzo|

 |Luigi Barzini||Frogs and Bacchae: civil violence, mystery rituals and theatre in the last year of the polis||Professor Lynette Mitchell|

 |Paul Dean||The parode less travelled: Parôidia and the discourse of Homeric reception||Professor Matthew Wright|

 |Taylor Fitzgerald||The Use of Dynastic Connections in Representations of Imperial Legitimacy, AD 284-366||Dr Richard Flower|